rangola/rangola/README.md

 Hi 👋 My name is Goran
 ======================

-DevOps Engineer with a focus on Blockchain and Cybersecurity
+DevOps Project Manger with a focus on Blockchain and Cybersecurity
 ------------------------------------------------------------------------

-With a passion for building efficient and reliable systems
+A results-driven project manager dedicated to building efficient and reliable systems that optimize organizational performance.

+* 💻 Mastering the intricacies of the system development life cycle and delivering enterprise-level projects

+* 📊 Navigating complex tech landscapes with expertise in microservices architecture and Agile/Lean methodologies

+* 🌟 Orchestrating the development and deployment of scalable, high-performance microservices-based applications

+* 🎯 Always striving to streamline processes and optimize outcomes

 * 💬 Ask me about anything [here](https://github.com/rangola/rangola/issues)